stepper-motor/stepper_motor/manual/MANUAL.md

 ## A brief introduction to stepper_motor

 stepper_motor is built around the concept of a `Journey`.
 A `Journey` [is a sequence of steps happening to a `hero`](https://en.wikipedia.org/wiki/Hero%27s_journey) - once launched, the journey will run until it either finishes or cancels.
-A `Journey` is just an `ActiveRecord` model, with all the persistence methods you already know and use.
+But also - a `Journey` is an `ActiveRecord` model, with all the persistence methods you already know and use.
+Every `Journey` has a speficic identity - its primary key, just like any other database row, and carries state information.

+A `Journey` changes states during asynchronous invocations, and can lay dormant for months until the time comes to take the next step.

 Steps are defined inside the Journey subclasses as blocks, and they run in the context of that subclass' instance.
 The following constraints apply: